Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

-The above analyses of preference suggest that genre preference impacts carousel browsing behavior (despite the random ordering of genres across all screens) with stronger preference (Top Genre) being more impactful.
+The above analyses of preference suggest that genre preference impacts carousel browsing behavior (despite the random ordering of genres across all screens).
+All 3 methods of measuring genre preference were found to be statistically significant in favoring preferred, top, and higher rating genres.
+While these results are not surprising, they point to the importance of topic preference when considering how users browse carousels, user modeling, and design of carousels.